Sam-Tracey/Programming-and-Scripting-2021/pands-project2021/README.md

 <br/>
 <br/>
 <br/>
-Once again, using the Seaborn module we can replicate this output in Python.
+Once again, using the Seaborn library we can replicate this output in Python.
 Using the same for loop concept as described in the boxplot section we can iterate over each of the columns in our DataFrame, create the four density plots and save the output of the four separate plots to our folder [17]: